Nemure231/portare/docs/SETUP_META.md

  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m13.png" align="center" />
 <br><br>

 14. You will see the file, and there's so many example i write in that file to help you with the edits.
-You need to careful here, everything you need to fill is always inside `the content=" "`, please make you double check to make sure you don't leave any typo.
+You need to careful here, everything you need to fill is always inside `the content=" "`, please make sure you double check to make sure you don't leave any typo.

 To To edit it, click the `Pencil` icon.
  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m14.png" align="center" />